MoMi: Study Progress Monitoring & Yearly Check

 Academic year

-Category Required study credits (ECTS) in an academic year
+Category Required ECTS per academic year

-First year students starting in September 30 ECTS
+First-year students (start in September) 30 ECTS

-First year students starting in February 15 ECTS
+First-year students (start in February) 15 ECTS

 Higher year students 30 ECTS

-Premaster and preparatory year students Complete programme
+Pre-master and preparatory year students Complete programme

 * Higher year students (more than 30 but fewer than 60 credits available) 30 ECTS